Antisemitism in Islam: Hadith

+According to Schweitzer and Perry, the Hadith is "even more scathing (than the Quran) in attacking the Jews".

+They are debased, cursed, anathematized forever by God and so can never repent and be forgiven; they are cheats and traitors; defiant and stubborn; they killed the prophets; they are liars who falsify scripture and take bribes; as infidels they are ritually unclean, a foul odor emanating from them – such is the image of the Jew in classical Islam, degraded and malevolent.

+Gharqad tree hadith

-Sahih Muslim and Sahih Bukhari record various recensions of a hadith where Muhammad had prophesied that the Day of Judgment will not come until Muslims and Jews fight each other.
-The Muslims will kill the Jews with such success that they will then hide behind stones or both trees and stones according to various recensions, which will then cry out to a Muslim that a Jew is hiding behind them and ask them to kill him.
-The only one not to do so will be the Gharqad tree as it is the tree of the Jews.
-Different interpretations about the Gharqad tree mentioned in the Hadith exists.
-One of the interpretations is that the Gharqad tree is an actual tree.
-Israelis have been alleged to plant the tree around various locations for e.g., their settlements in West Bank and Gaza, around Israel Museum and the Knesset.
-Other claims about the tree are that it grows outside Herod's Gate or that it is actually a bush that grows outside Jaffa Gate which some Muslims believe where Jesus will return to Earth and slay the Dajjal, following the final battle between the Muslims and unbelievers which some believe will take place directly below the Jaffa Gate below the Sultan's Pool.
+Sahih Muslim and Sahih al-Bukhari record various recensions of a hadith wherein Muhammad prophesies that the Day of Judgment will not come until Muslims and Jews fight each other.
+The Muslims will kill the Jews with such success that they will then hide behind stones (or both trees and stones according to various recensions), which will then cry out to a Muslim that a Jew is hiding behind them and ask them to kill the Jew.
+The only one not to do so will be the Gharqad tree, as it is the tree of the Jews.
+The following hadith, which forms a part of the Sahih Muslim hadiths, has been quoted many times, and it became a part of the Hamas militant organization's original 1988 charter:

+Different interpretations about the Gharqad tree mentioned in the Hadith exist.
+One interpretation is that the Gharqad tree is an actual tree.
+Israelis have been alleged to plant the tree around various locations, e.g., their settlements in the West Bank and Gaza Strip, around the Israel Museum, and the Knesset.
+Other claims about the tree are that it grows outside Jerusalem's Herod's Gate or that it is actually a bush that grows outside Jaffa Gate which some Muslims believe is where Jesus will return to Earth and slay the Dajjal, following the final battle between the Muslims and unbelievers which some believe will take place directly below the Jaffa Gate and the Sultan's Pool.
 Another interpretation that exists is that the mention of the Gharqad tree is symbolic and is in reference to all the forces of the world believed to conspire with the Jews against Muslims.

-The following hadith which forms a part of these Sahih Muslim hadiths has been quoted many times, and it became a part of the charter of Hamas.

-According to Schweitzer and Perry, the hadith are "even more scathing (than the Quran) in attacking the Jews":

-They are debased, cursed, anathematized forever by God and so can never repent and be forgiven; they are cheats and traitors; defiant and stubborn; they killed the prophets; they are liars who falsify scripture and take bribes; as infidels they are ritually unclean, a foul odor emanating from them – such is the image of the Jew in classical Islam, degraded and malevolent.

 Pre-modern Islam

-Jerome Chanes, Pinson, Rosenblatt, Mark R. Cohen, Norman Stillman, Uri Avnery, M. Klien, and Bernard Lewis all argue that antisemitism did not emerge in the Muslim world until modern times, because in their view, it was rare in pre-modern Islam.
+Jerome Chanes, Koppel Pinson and Samuel Rosenblatt, Mark R. Cohen, Norman Stillman, Uri Avnery, M. Klein, and Bernard Lewis all argue that antisemitism did not emerge in the Muslim world until modern times, because in their view, it was rare in pre-modern Islam.
 Lewis argues that there is no sign that any deep-rooted feeling of emotional hostility that can be characterized as antisemitism was directed against Jews or any other group.
 There were, however, clearly negative attitudes, which were partially due to the "normal" feelings of a dominant group towards subject groups.
 More specifically, the contempt consisted of Muslim contempt for disbelievers.